 - Younger children may require wrapping, for example, in a towel, to avoid them moving, and then placing them on your lap

 - Older children sometimes like to sit in a chair while the drops are administered as they lean back and look up

-- Adding one drop gently into the eye your child will naturally blink as a reflex and may then find the drops initially uncomfortable
+- Adding one drop gently into the eye your child will naturally blink as a reflex and may find the drops initially uncomfortable

-- Follow directions such as washing hands before administration else you could be adding more irritants and infections
+- Follow directions such as washing hands before administration, else you could be adding more irritants and infections

 Immunotherapy is a specialist treatment that aims to modify the immune system so that it no longer reacts to allergens as a threat, and so will not launch an attack against them causing the allergy symptoms that are normally seen.

-Subcutaneous immunotherapy is the most common type of immunotherapy treatment, and involves giving an injection to the patient containing the allergen to which they are sensitised.
+Subcutaneous immunotherapy is the most common type of immunotherapy treatment, and involves giving an injection to the patient, containing the allergen to which they are sensitised.
 Over the course of treatment, increasing amounts of the allergen can be given until the patient reaches a point at which they no longer experience symptoms of allergy to that substance.
 Alternatively, the outcome may be that symptoms become less severe or the patient requires less medication.

 - It is important to understand the emotional stress that rhinitis places on children and that they know that they are supported.
-The symptoms of rhinitis can often be overlooked by those around the sufferers, and it is especially helpful if children can feel that their peers understand their symptoms and the impact that they can have on their lives
+The symptoms of rhinitis can often be overlooked by those around the sufferers, and it is especially helpful if children can feel that their peers understand their symptoms and the impact that their condition can have on their lives

-- Remember to praise older children after medication as medication can also be uncomfortable for them.
+- Remember to praise older children after medication, as medication can also be uncomfortable for them.
 Mentioning to others how well your child is coping while they are present can boost their self-esteem and make them more compliant

 - Avoid drying clothes outside in high pollen counts